gtalckmin/Spectral_Reconstruction/README.md

 2. **Method 2: PROSAIL Inversion (hybrid LUT + SVM)**
    - Builds a PROSAIL LUT sampled over key biophysical parameters (N, Cab, Car, Cw, LAI, psoil) and converts those spectra to the multispectral anchor bands via 10 nm Gaussian SRFs.
    - Trains one Support Vector Regression (SVR) model per PROSAIL parameter using the convolved band responses.
-   - At runtime the Shiny app loads a pretrained `.rds` inversion model, convolves the selected sample to the same multispectral bands, predicts the PROSAIL parameters, runs PROSAIL forward, and displays the 400–1100 nm spectral curve.
+   - At runtime the Shiny app auto-loads the pretrained `.rds` inversion model (falling back to the upload control if loading fails), convolves the selected sample to the same multispectral bands, predicts the PROSAIL parameters, runs PROSAIL forward, and displays the 400–1100 nm spectral curve.

 ## Data and Pretrained Model
 - `data/prosail_data.RData` contains the reference dataset used by Method 1 (observed spectra, wavelength axis, and parameter table).
 - `models/prosail_inversion_fwhm-10_seed-123_nlut-1000.rds` is the pretrained PROSAIL inversion model (n_lut=1000, fwhm=10).
-The Shiny app auto-loads this file if it exists.
+The Shiny app tries to auto-load this file from any of the supported relative paths in order (`models/`, `../models/`, `app/models/`) and exposes the upload input only if auto-load fails.

 ## Running the App
 1. Ensure dependencies are installed (R packages `shiny`, `ggplot2`, `dplyr`, `tidyr`, `tibble`, `pracma`, `e1071`, `hsdar`).